Pratik-dhangar/Training-Placement-Portal/Readme.md

 ## About

-**TP Portal** is a web application designed to streamline the training and placement process for educational institutions.
+**T&P Portal** is a web application designed to streamline the training and placement process for educational institutions.
 It provides interfaces for students, companies, and administrators to manage placement activities efficiently.

 ## Features